 The first-year courses of the master track MII aim for the students to reach an advanced level in clinically relevant technology, related to imaging and interventions.
 There is also an increasing focus on therapies to interact with (patho) physiological processes.
 Besides these courses, which are described in detail below, students are trained in clinical skills, work on two cases and take two optional courses of their own choice.

-The first semester and part of the second semester focus on medical imaging.
+The first semester focuses on medical imaging.
+In the second semester the focus is more on interventions, although usually in combination with imaging.
 In the course “Molecular Interaction for Imaging Technologies” students will get familiar with the physical and chemical aspects that are crucial in the field of molecular imaging.
 They will focus on the interactions that determine the properties and prospects of existing and future techniques in magnetic resonance and nuclear imaging.

 In the course “Imaging Technologies” imaging methods are covered in depth.
 The practical aspects of a range of imaging modalities are treated in combination with various intensive hands-on courses on MRI, CT, X-ray and ultrasound.
 Students will learn to apply and combine imaging techniques to get the best possible images for diagnosis and therapy.